DevExpress/devextreme-angular/README.md

 We will use [Angular 2 quick-start tutorial](https://angular.io/docs/ts/latest/quickstart.html) as a base project for this guide.
 Please follow the
 [original tutorial steps](https://github.com/angular/quickstart/blob/master/README.md) to bootstrap the application.

-Once the application is ready and works install the devextreme-angular2 npm package as follows:
+Once the application is ready and works install the devextreme-angular npm package as follows:

 ```
-npm install --save devextreme-angular2@16.2-unstable
+npm install --save devextreme-angular@16.2-unstable
 ```

 Modify the references in the index.html file as follows: